kailash-manasarovar/statement/docs/timeline/2024/february.md

     The following morning a new bot account arrived with a message, for an immature boy, bad companions play a much greater role than good teachers.

-    When I got back to Denia, the stalking really ramped up and spilled over into the physical world too.
+    When I got back to Dénia, the stalking really ramped up and spilled over into the physical world too.
 They took access of my phone in my house and started making random calls and making the keyboard impossible to use until I turned off the wifi router.
 When I looked into the street I saw a man with a handheld device hovering around.

-    I started to notice people following me, eavesdropping on conversations I was having with pals in cafes, Twitter messages repeating things I had said in person … and I was even serenaded a few times in Denia by buskers in the tunnel with songs related to everything that had happened.
+    I started to notice people following me, eavesdropping on conversations I was having with pals in cafes, Twitter messages repeating things I had said in person … and I was even serenaded a few times in Dénia by buskers in the tunnel with songs related to everything that had happened.
 There were a few moments I felt extremely unsafe.

     Stones were thrown at me from a car passing by.
 They always knew exactly where I was.

     And then I remembered that wasn’t the first time I had felt unsafe; even back in September 2022 I had noticed aggressive males making threatening stances towards me in the street.
-I had never experienced anything like that in Denia before, ever.
+I had never experienced anything like that in Dénia before, ever.
 I realized those experiences were related.

     Around the same time, my car was vandalised and I believe there is cctv of that, and that’s when I first complained to the Generalitat who manage the conservatories about what had been going on.
 I wrote a long letter explaining everything and no-one responded and they still haven’t.
 That was in early October.